Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/deploy/Introduction-to-deploying-the-ALZ-Pattern.md

 - Management Initiative is assigned to the Platform management group.
 - Connectivity Initiative is assigned to the Platform management group.
 - Azure VM Initiative is assigned to both Platform and Geography management groups.
-- Hybrid VM Initiative is assigned to both Platform and Geography management groups.
+- Arc-Enabled Servers Initiative is assigned to both Platform and Geography management groups.
 - Key Management Initiative is assigned to the Geography management group.
 - Load Balancing Initiative is assigned to the Geography management group.
 - Network Changes Initiative is assigned to the Geography management group.